John Chilembwe: 1915 uprisings and death

 It is uncertain if Chilembwe had definite plans in the event of failure; some suggest he intended to seek a symbolic death, others that he planned to escape to Mozambique.
 The first and third parts of the plan failed almost completely: some of his lieutenants did not carry out their attacks, so few arms were obtained, the Ncheu group had failed to form and move south, and there was no mass support for the rising.

-The attack on European estates was largely one on the Bruce estates, where William Jervis Livingstone was killed and beheaded and two other European employees killed.
-Three African men were also killed by the rebels; a European-run mission was set on fire, a missionary was severely wounded and a girl died in the fire.
-Apart from this girl, all the dead and injured were men, as Chilembwe had ordered that women should not be harmed.
-On 24 January, which was a Sunday, Chilembwe conducted a service in the P.I.M. church with Livingstone's impaled head prominently displayed.
+On the night of 23 January 1915, the Bruce estates, representing the European estates as a whole, were attacked.
+William Jervis Livingstone was killed, beheaded, and his head impaled upon a spike, and two other European employees were killed as well.

+During the same evening, a European-run mission was set on fire, trapping and killing a girl in the fire, while a missionary was severely wounded.
+Three African men were also killed by the rebels.
+Apart from the girl, all the dead and injured were men, as Chilembwe had ordered that women should not be harmed.

+With Livingstone's impaled head prominently displayed, Chilembwe conducted a Sunday morning service in the P.I.M. church on 24 January.
 However, by 26 January he realised that the uprising had failed to gain local support.
 After avoiding attempts to capture him and apparently trying to escape into Mozambique, he was tracked down and killed by an askari military patrol on 3 February.
 An assistant magistrate that had inspected Chilembwe's body informed the government inquiry that he had been "wearing a dark blue coat, a coloured shirt and a striped pyjama jacket over the shirt and grey flannel trousers.
 With the body was brought in a pair of spectacles, a pair of pince nez and a pair of black boots".
 Even when being tracked down by patrols on the Mozambique border Chilembwe had continued to maintain his appearance as a "civilised gentleman".